Antalya, Turkey - Travel

 Hadrian's Gate (Hadrian Kapısı), Antalya

 Founded by King Attalus II of Pergamon (II.
-Attalos) around 150 BC, Antalya positions itself as an oasis of history and harmony with its storied past that extends millennia.
-From the Roman, Byzantine, and Seljuk Empires, to the Ottoman Empire, this city stands as witness to the rise and fall of civilisations.
+Attalos) around 150 BC, Antalya is an oasis of history spanning millennia.
+From the Roman, Byzantine, and Seljuk Empires to the Ottoman Empire, this city stands as a witness to the rise and fall of civilisations.
 One of Anatolia’s oldest human settlements, dating back around 500,000 years to the early Palaeolithic era, is Karain Cave, located 30 kilometres northwest of Antalya in the Taurus Mountains.
 Additionally, St. Paul and St. Barnabas set out from the seaport on their mission to Antioch.
-As tangible proof of its timeless history, ancient landmarks such as Termessos, Hadrian's Gate (Hadrian Kapısı), Hellenistic towers, and ancient cities within the city are standing monumentally.
+As tangible proof of its timeless history, ancient landmarks such as Termessos, Hadrian's Gate (Hadrian Kapısı), Hellenistic towers, and ancient cities within the city stand as monuments.

 In the 1st century, Paul of Tarsus and Barnabas visited Attalea, as noted in the Acts of the Apostles: "They passed through Pisidia and came to Pamphylia."